 (3) Before the Minister issues or amends guidelines that apply to functions performed by local governments, the Minister is to consult with persons who the Minister believes effectively represent the interests of local governments.

-(4) The Minister is to ensure that guidelines issued or amended under this section are given to the Authority and to each local government that performs functions to which the guidelines apply.
+(4) The Minister is to ensure that guidelines issued or amended under this section are given to the FES Commissioner and to each local government that performs functions to which the guidelines apply.

 [Section 36Y inserted by No. 42 of 2002 s.
-15.]
+15; amended by No. 22 of 2012 s.
+43.]

 Division 6 — Recovery of unpaid levy